I tested 5 platforms to find the best chatbot for e commerce in 2026

 So, your e-commerce store is finally taking off.
 The good news?
 Sales are up.
 The not-so-good news?
 Your support inbox is exploding.

 I’ve been there.
 That’s why I rolled up my sleeves and tested the top platforms to find the best chatbot for e-commerce.
-This guide is the result of that deep dive, showing you which tools actually save time, keep customers happy, and boost sales, all without making you ditch the helpdesk you and your team already know and love.
+This guide is the result of that deep dive, showing you which tools actually save time, keep customers happy, and boost sales, all while respecting the systems you and your team already know and love.

 What is an e-commerce chatbot?